jainshubham1120/Auto-Login/README.md

 # Auto-Login
-Run the code in Jupyter Notebook to auto login.
+Run the code in Jupyter Notebook to auto login on a website.